6 Symptoms And Causes Of Hand, Foot And Mouth Disease In Babies

 • Inhaling the saliva or mucus expelled during sneezing: Inhalation of the expelled mucus and saliva droplets while sneezing or coughing by an infected person, spreads the virus.

 • Not washing hands after touching fecal matter: HFMD viruses also transmit through the fecal-oral route.
-Maintaining proper hygiene is essential for preventing transmission of viruses.
+Maintaining and following proper hygiene for kids is essential to prevent transmission of viruses.
 For example, A baby or toddler may catch the virus by playing with soil contaminated with infected feces.
 A toddler may get the virus from their sibling if they touch the soiled diaper and do not wash hands.

 • Contaminated food and water: Food and water contaminated with fecal matter can spread the disease.